snehaheda/payments-library/Apex-API/Apex-API-Docs-and-Samples/index.md

 ## Basic example

 This code snippet creates a new Customer and adds a new Payment Method.
 Once the Payment Method is registered to Stripe, a new Transaction is created and captured.
+If you copy this code and execute it in the Salesforce Developer Console, it will create 3 records in Salesforce: Stripe Customer, Payment Method and Transaction.

 Note that all the entities are created using the factory methods.
 You need to set all the required properties.
 After they are set, you can call action methods on them.
 For example `c.registerCustomer()` or `t.capture()`.